Plain of Six Glaciers Teahouse Hike: All You NEED To Know

 Beyond Lake Louise

-You will officially begin the Plain of Six Glaciers hike once you reach the end of the Lake Louise Lakeshore trail.
+Once you reach the end of the Lake Louise Lakeshore trail, you will officially begin the Plain of Six Glaciers hike.
 This trail is best enjoyed in the summer months, as the area poses an avalanche risk in the winter.
-The trail does not officially “close” ever, it’s up to hikers to check the trail conditions before setting out on any hike, and be aware of their surroundings.
+The trail does not officially “close” ever; it’s up to hikers to check the trail conditions before setting out on any hike and be aware of their surroundings.
 In general, we recommend hiking the Plain of Six Glaciers between June and early October.
+This is also when the Plain of Six Glaciers Teahouse is open.

 Near the trailhead’s beginning, you might be able to view rock climbers as you make your way along the wooden boardwalk.
 The trail then follows a steady incline through lightly forested areas with sections of wildflowers.

-It is well maintained and easy to follow, so you’re free to enjoy the views and fresh mountain air.
-Note that the trail can also be accessed by horses, so watch your step!
+The trail is well-maintained and easy to follow, so you can enjoy the views and fresh mountain air.
+However, horses can also access the trail, so watch your step!

 As you get closer to the teahouse, you will cross a rock ledge with a steep drop to your left.
 The path is wide with plenty of room to cross, but those who are afraid of heights may wish to cross this section quickly and carefully.
 We encountered some water in this section, making it slippery.